thomaspinckney3/cs4501/Project1.md

     Applying sessions.0001_initial...
 OK
     root@4ee80653d2be:~/app/stuff#

-If the DATABASES section is not set up correctly, or if the database itself has a problem, you'll get an error here.
+If the `DATABASES` section is not set up correctly, or if the database itself has a problem, you'll get an error here.

 Now try running Apache.
-Your web container has Apacke and mod_wsgi installed already.
-Again, note 'stuff' is my project name and you will need to replace that with your project's name.
+Your web container has Apache and `mod_wsgi` installed already.
+Again, note `stuff` is my project name and you will need to replace that with your project's name.

 Inside your web container: